Note

 Under Protect, select Conditional Access.

-On the Users and groups page, choose Select users and groups, and then choose Guest or external users.
+- Under Include, choose Select users and groups, and then select Guest or external users.
 You can assign the policy to different external user types, built-in directory roles, or users and groups.

 Select Create.